How To Feed A Loon

 Of course gravy is a must with this incredible slow roasted pork shoulder.

-Make a simple roux in a large skillet by melting 2 tbsp of fat (such as pan drippings, bacon grease, or butter).
-Next, add 2 tbsp of flour and stir until incorporated.
+Make a simple roux in a large skillet by melting 2 tablespoon of fat (such as pan drippings, bacon grease, or butter).
+Next, add 2 tablespoon of flour and stir until incorporated.
 Cook for a couple minutes.
 To the roux, whisk in 2 cups chicken stock with salt and pepper, stir until thickened.
 Now you’ve got a perfect pan gravy for this roast.

 Divine!